shray028/breast-cancer-app/README.md

 5. Random Forest (Ensemble)
 6. XGBoost (Ensemble)

-All models were trained using an **80-20 stratified train-test split**.
+A stratified **80-20 train-test split** was used to ensure balanced class distribution.

 ---

-## 📈 Evaluation Metrics Used
+## 📈 Evaluation Metrics

 Each model was evaluated using the following metrics: